alexschneider/teascript/README.md

 my_map = {"lat":51.24,"long":0.18}
 ```

 Variables assignments and mutations only get you so far.
-That's why we included
+That's why we included control show